allenai/dolma/configs/dolma3p5-resharding/14t/README.md

 `materialize.py` manages the worker lifecycle.
-It creates or resumes the required poormanray workers, waits for them, prepares local NVMe, installs Dolma and `s5cmd`, installs the reviewed resharding modules from this checkout, validates the runtime, dispatches the selected units, and stops each worker after its assigned units finish.
+It creates or resumes the required poormanray workers, waits for them, prepares local NVMe, installs Dolma and `s5cmd`, installs the resharding runtime from this checkout, validates the runtime, dispatches the selected units, and stops each worker after its assigned units finish.